 Whether you are a keen photographer, slightly adventurous at heart, or just wanting to appreciate a pristine and remote wilderness, boating in the Okavango will give you a uniquely unforgettable experience.

-**This mobile safari is a small group departure with 2 or 4 other travellers, and offering currently offering space for 2 more people - enquire about availability.
+**This mobile safari is a small group departure with 4 to 6 other travellers.

 The itinerary includes; accommodation, twice daily safari activities, local flights at seat rate, transfers, all meals, local drinks and park fees.